Azure/bicep-reps/active/0022-artifact-aliases-and-redirects.md

 1. An exact match against the source spelling.
 2. A capture pattern against the source spelling, choosing the pattern with the most literal characters.
+3. If the source is a `br/<alias>:` reference with a matching `moduleAliasesMock.br` entry, apply the existing module alias mock.
-3. If the source is an alias, expand it without restoring the artifact.
+4. If the source is an alias, expand it without restoring the artifact.
-4. An exact match against the canonical, fully expanded identity.
+5. An exact match against the canonical, fully expanded identity.
-5. A capture pattern against the canonical identity, choosing the pattern with the most literal characters.
+6. A capture pattern against the canonical identity, choosing the pattern with the most literal characters.
-6. No redirect.
+7. No redirect.

 For registry artifacts, the canonical identity uses the `oci:` spelling even when the source used `br`, `br/public`, or an alias.
 Source-spelling matches take precedence so a project can override one intentional spelling without affecting another alias that expands to the same location.
 Canonical matches allow one redirect to cover legacy, fully qualified, and alias references that identify the same artifact.

 For Template Specs, the canonical identity uses the fully qualified `ts:` spelling even when the source uses `ts/<alias>:` or a new artifact alias.
 For local artifacts, the canonical identity is the normalized local path.
 A source-spelling redirect remains preferable for portable local references because an absolute normalized path is machine-specific.

+A source-spelling entry in `artifacts.redirects` can therefore override a broader `moduleAliasesMock` mapping intentionally.
+When no source-spelling redirect matches, `moduleAliasesMock` retains its existing behavior and stops further alias expansion or canonical redirect matching for that reference.

 If equally specific capture patterns match the same reference in the same matching phase, configuration validation fails rather than depending on declaration order.